Skip to footer

 1. An easy to moderate-effort run for 90-120 min at 70-75% of 5k pace

-3. 60-90 min hilly run, working the uphills at a strong effort and running the final 40-50 minutes at 75-80%.
+3. Hilly run, working the uphills at a strong effort and running the final quarter at 75-80%.

 4. 20-30 min run at 90% effort (tempo run)

 Over the years, there have been countless athletes with extremely high VO2max capabilities, but come race day, their times were relatively lackluster.
-This is likely because their body's ability to utilize available oxygen was low, which was probably the result of not consistently running extended lengths of time at paces that fall within the 70-90% effort range of their current 5k race pace.
+This is likely because their body's ability to utilise available oxygen was low, which was probably the result of not consistently running extended lengths of time at paces that fall within the 70-90% effort range of their current 5k race pace.
 Ultimately, these runs play an enormous role in determining how fast an athlete can race in distance events.

-Running copious amounts of mileage over a multitude of seasons within 70-90% of the 5k pace range will result in an increased ability to utilize available energy, enabling athletes to complete runs at a greater percentage of their VO2max for longer durations.
+Running copious amounts of mileage over a multitude of seasons within 70-90% of the 5k pace range will result in an increased ability to utilise available energy, enabling athletes to complete runs at a greater percentage of their VO2max for longer durations.
 This will result in faster race times regardless of the event's distance, including even sprints.

 Applying The Fick to Your Training

 It is also important to note that these intervals do not need to be all-out efforts, and in fact, all-out efforts are counter-productive during the base training phase.
-It is more beneficial to do a larger number of reps at a hard controlled effort versus a smaller number of reps performed out of control.
-A 1500-3k hard effort will elicit the greatest benefit.
+The key principle is control - A greater number of repetitions performed at consistent intensity is preferable to a small number of maximal efforts executed out of control.
+A 1500-3k hard effort will elicit the greatest benefit, stimulating stroke volume and cardiovascular responsiveness.
+Intervals performed at a 5k pace will also produce notable performance gains and are much more appropriate for those coming off an injury or extended breaks (i.e. Masters).

 Examples include: